 When finished, it will look like this…

-Step Six: Add frame
+Step Six: Add frame to canvas wall art

 I love the layered look and had a hard time deciding between this Juniper Print in front of my canvas wall art….Affiliate Link Included